yjg30737/simplePyQt5/README.md

 ## General Info
 Being able to add a couple of Qt widgets and separator at once, align them easily, no need to make layout.
-This package can come in handy to someone who want to make some prototype UI quick.
+This package can come in handy to someone who want to make prototype UI quick.

 ## Technologies
 * PyQt5 version 5.15.6